melezhik/swat/README.md

        process_response( sub {
           my $body = shift;
           $body=~s/hello/swat/;
-          return $body
+          return $s
-       } );

-Recommendation on processor function.
+        });

+What you should know about processor functions:

-* They should be simple, it is good to follow KISS paradigm
+* They should be simple, it is good to follow KISS paradigm.

-* They are not for validating content, use check lists for this
+* They are not for validating content, use check lists for this.

-* Basicly processor code _prepare_ a content to be validated by check lists
+* Basicly processor code _prepare_ a content to be validated by check lists.

+* When processor function gets called it is supplied with $body parameter which is a http body of original http response relieved from server.

-* Remember that if processor function gets called - the content get passed into validation process will altered as if you use a classic UNIX pipeline.
-The returned value from processor function will send as input for validation process.
-If no processor function gets called exists a whole http response with headers and body will be sent as input for validation process.
+* Remember that if processor function gets called - the content get passed into validation process will be altered as if you use a classic UNIX pipeline.
+The returned value from processor function will be sent as input for validation process.
+If no processor function gets called an original http response with http headers and body will be sent as input for validation process.

-This is a rough explanation of the process:
+This is a rough schema of what is being told:

      # without processor script:
      curl -i some-http-URL | validation-process

      # if processor script exists:
-     curl -i some-http-URL | processor-function | validation-process
+     curl -i some-http-URL | processor-function| validation-process

 This is some _possible_ usage list of processor scripts: